preloader

 git clone https://github.com/entechlog/developer-tools.git

-• cd into developer-tools directory and create a copy of .env.template as .env.
-For the purpose of demo, we don’t have to edit any variables
+• Change your directory to the developer-tools folder and create a copy of the .env.template file as .env.
+For this demo, there’s no need to edit any variables

 cd developer-tools